Facebook CEO Mark Zuckerberg testifies to Senate committees Tuesday

-Zuckerberg is scheduled to appear before a joint hearing of the Senate Judiciary and Commerce Committees on Tuesday, April 10.
-The next day, he'll testify at the House Energy and Commerce Committee.
-The hearings will focus on the use of and protection of Facebook user data.
+Facebook CEO Mark Zuckerberg will appear before a joint hearing of the Senate Judiciary and Commerce Committees today.
+He will testify at the House Energy and Commerce Committee tomorrow.
+Both hearings will focus on the use and protection of Facebook user data in the wake of the Cambridge Analytica scandal.

 How to watch Mark Zuckerberg's Senate testimony Tuesday